Austronesian peoples: Architecture

-Austronesian architecture is a vernacular highly diverse, often with striking designs; but they all share certain characteristics that indicate a common origin.
-The reconstructed Proto-Austronesian and Proto-Malayo-Polynesian forms of various terms for "house", "building", or "granary" among the different linguistic subgroups of Austronesians include *Rumaq ("house"); *balay ("public building", "community house", or "guest house"); *lepaw ("hut", "field hut", or "granary"); *kamaliR ("bachelor's house" or "men's house"); and *banua ("inhabited land" or "community territory").
+Austronesian architecture is diverse but often shares certain characteristics that indicate a common origin.
+The reconstructed Proto-Austronesian and Proto-Malayo-Polynesian forms of various terms for "house", "building", or "granary" among the different linguistic subgroups of Austronesians include *rumaq ("house"); *balay ("public building", "community house", or "guest house"); *lepaw ("hut", "field hut", or "granary"); *kamaliR ("bachelor's house", or "men's house"); and *banua ("inhabited land", or "community territory").

-The most ubiquitous common feature of Austronesian structures is the raised floor.
+Austronesian structures commonly have raised floors.
 The structures are raised on piles, usually with space underneath also utilized for storage or domestic animals.
-The raised design had multiple advantages, they mitigate damage during flooding and (in very tall examples) can act as defensive structures during conflicts.
+The raised design has multiple advantages, including mitigating damage during flooding and (in very tall examples) acting as defensive structures during conflicts.
 The house posts are also distinctively capped with larger-diameter discs at the top, to prevent vermin and pests from entering the structures by climbing them.
-Austronesian houses and other structures are usually built in wetlands and alongside bodies of water, but can also be built in the highlands or even directly on shallow water.
+Austronesian houses and other structures are usually built in wetlands and alongside bodies of water but can also be constructed in the highlands or even directly on shallow water.

 Building structures on pilings is believed to be derived from the design of raised granaries and storehouses, which are highly important status symbols among the ancestrally rice-cultivating Austronesians.
 The rice granary shrine was also the archetypal religious building among Austronesian cultures and was used to store carvings of ancestor spirits and local deities.

 Another common feature are pitched roofs with ornamented gables.
-The most notable of which are the saddlebacked roofs, a design common for longhouses used for village meetings or ceremonies.
-The overall effect of which is reminiscent of boats, underlining the strong maritime connections of Austronesian cultures.
-The boat motif is common throughout, particularly in eastern Indonesia.
+The most notable of these are saddlebacked roofs, a design common for longhouses used for village meetings or ceremonies.
+The overall effect of this is reminiscent of a boat, underlining the strong maritime connections of Austronesian cultures.
+The boat motif is common throughout, particularly in Eastern Indonesia.
 In some ethnic groups, the houses are built on platforms that resemble catamarans.
 Among the Nage people, a woven representation of a boat is added to the ridge of the roof; among the Manggarai people, the roofs of houses are shaped like an upside-down boat; while among the people of Tanimbar and eastern Flores, the ridge itself is carved into a representation of a boat.
 Furthermore, elements of Austronesian structures (as well as society in general) are often referred to in terminologies used for boats and sailing.
-These include calling elements of structures as "masts", "sails", or "rudders" or calling the village leaders as "captains" or "steersmen".
+These include calling elements of structures "masts", "sails", or "rudders", or calling the village leaders "captains" or "steersmen".
 In the case of the Philippines, the villages themselves are referred to as barangay, from an alternate form of balangay, a type of sailboat used for trading and colonization.